rahul0705/rahul0705.github.io/_posts/2018-10-08-peer-reviews.md

 ### Does the code have unit tests?

-If there is new code, are the accompanied by unit tests?
+If there is new code, are they accompanied by unit tests?
 If modifying existing code, have the unit tests been updated?

 ### Does the code have integration tests?

-Testing code in isolation will not check how the entire baseline function.
+Testing code in isolation will not check how the entire baseline functions.
 Do the integration tests need to be updated?